Cuban Missile Crisis: US leadership

+Chinese leadership

+The peaceful settlement between the Soviet Union and the United States over the missile crisis infuriated Beijing.
+Maoist China subsequently condemned Khrushchev’s cowardly “capitulationism” to the Americans and Moscow’s “sellout of the Cuban people.”
+Khrushchev in response, blasted the Chinese for aggression in the Sino-Indian dispute and China’s opportunist stand during the Cuban Missile Crisis.

 Human casualties

-U-2 pilot Anderson's body was returned to the US and was buried with full military honours in South Carolina.
+The body of U-2 pilot Anderson was returned to the US and was buried with full military honours in South Carolina.
 He was the first recipient of the newly created Air Force Cross, which was awarded posthumously.
-Although Anderson was the only combatant fatality during the crisis, 11 crew members of three reconnaissance Boeing RB-47 Stratojets of the 55th Strategic Reconnaissance Wing were also killed in crashes during the period between September 27 and November 11, 1962.
-Seven crew died when a Military Air Transport Service Boeing C-135B Stratolifter delivering ammunition to Guantanamo Bay Naval Base stalled and crashed on approach on October 23.
+Although Anderson was the only combatant fatality during the crisis, 11 crew members of three reconnaissance Boeing RB-47 Stratojets of the 55th Strategic Reconnaissance Wing were also killed in crashes during the period between 27 September and 11 November 1962.
+Seven crew died when a Military Air Transport Service Boeing C-135B Stratolifter delivering ammunition to Guantanamo Bay Naval Base stalled and crashed on landing approach on 23 October.